flythings/python/docs/ActionModule.md

     ```

 - <a name="register_action_series"></a>**register_action_for_series**(String name, String observableProperty, String
-  unit, Function callback, String foi, String procedure, ActionDataTypes parameterType, String alias)
+  unit, Function callback, String foi, String procedure, ActionDataTypes parameterType, String alias, String
+  action_options, String json_template)
   **Description**: registers an action with the server, when the action is later run by the web client the callback is
   executed.
   **Params**: